Second government of Alfonso Fernández Mañueco

 Until 2024, the cabinet comprised members of the PP and Vox, as well as a number of independents proposed by both parties, to become the first PP–Vox coalition government to be formed as well as the first time a far-right party had entered a government either at the regional or national level in Spain since the country's transition to democracy.
 On 11 July 2024, Vox leader Santiago Abascal forced the break up of all PP–Vox governments at the regional level over a national controversy regarding the distribution of unaccompanied migrant minors among the autonomous communities.
+It was automatically dismissed on 16 March 2026 as a consequence of the 2026 regional election, but remained in acting capacity until the next government was sworn in.